 Running a dog breeding business differs from having an occasional, or even accidental, litter once in a dog’s lifetime.
 But even when a dog owner decides to breed his or her dog, they should not be automatically qualified as running a breeding business.

 Funnily enough, this is our website’s name, Breeding Business.
 We picked it years ago because it sounded good and was memorable; we regretted later on because the word business has a bad connotation.
-In many people’s head, the word business has nothing to do next to the word dog breeding.
-And after few months, I had to decide to either:
+In many people’s heads, the word business has nothing to do next to the word dog breeding.
+And after a few months, I had to decide to either: